Use dynamic data to render all sorts of data from your WordPress database with Bricks.

 Advanced Custom Fields

-Bricks integrates with all the ACF and ACF Pro fields, including the Flexible Content (@since 1.6.2) The fields will be listed in the Dynamic Data dropdown inside of the Bricks builder so you could use them while building your pages and templates with Bricks.
+The fields will be listed in the Dynamic Data dropdown inside of the Bricks builder so you can use them while building your pages and templates with Bricks.

-The Relationship (including the bidirectional implementation) and the Repeater field types are also available inside the Query Loop builder so you could loop through the output of these fields while rendering the sub-fields as dynamic data.
+The Relationship (including the bidirectional implementation) and the Repeater field types are also available inside the Query Loop builder, so you could loop through the output of these fields while rendering the sub-fields as dynamic data.

 The following dynamic data can be used together with Element conditions effectively.